andywag/NeuralHDL/docs/architecture/README.md

 # Hardware Architecture

-There are many different architectures possible for neural networks.
-This section defines the initial architecture chosen usign this toolset which minimizes complexity for the example design.
-Like most hardware designs the proper algorithmic solution varies depending on the use case.
-There are also some faults and bad initial decisions for this architecture which were not found until later in the design effort so have been left there to be fixed/changed at a later time.
+There are many different architectural tradeoffs which are possible for neural networks.
+This section defines an architecture chosen which minimizes complexity for the example design and most likely a large subset of designs.
+Like most hardware designs the proper architectural solution varies depending on the use case so different configurations are possible.

-The worst decision was the use of floating point which was actually a new addition to this toolset.
-The initial thought would be it would simplify the design from an algorithmic perspective but in reality just led to issues in complicating debug.
-This is first on the list for removal for a practical design.
-Further discussion of architectural choices can be found at the bottom of this section.
+This section will discuss the architecturce which was selected for the initial design as well as follow up with possible future improvements.

 # Top Level Architecture

-The top level architecture for this design consists of a
+The top level architecture for this design consists of a set of a top level which contains a set of independent stages attached using FIFOs on the block input path and streaming interfaces on the outputs.
+A basic block diagram is shown below.

+graph LR;

+input-->stage0
+stage0-->|output|stage1
+stage1-->|error|stage0
+stage1-->|output|stageN
+stageN-->|error|stage1
+stageN-->|output|error
+error-->|error|stageN

+Each block outputs the results of the feedforward operation and inputs the error from the future block in the chain for use in back-propagation mode for the network.

+## Main Building Block

-The building block for the design in terms of interfaces is shown below.
+The building block for the design is shown in the block diagram below at a high level below.
+The block consists of

+* Fifos for the inputs (Input Data forward, Error Data Backward)
+* Memories to store the state of the model
+* Core Neuron Logic which contains the MAC, Nonlinearity and required glue logic

 ```mermaid
 graph LR;